 Preparing for Remote Learning: Ten Crucial Steps for Lehigh Students

-- Connectivity: Prepare your technology for remote online learning
+- Prepare your technology for remote online learning

 Determine what computer you will use, find a way to access the internet, and make sure you are ready to connect to Course Site.
 You may be able to complete some course work and participate in some course activities using a mobile phone that can access the internet.
 If you are unable to do these things, or if you have any course-related difficulties or questions, inform your instructor right away.

-- Keeping track of course assignments, due dates, instructor expectations
+- Keep track of course assignments, due dates, instructor expectations

 The key to success in an online course is no different than in a face-to-face class: stay on top of the work.
 To do so when learning online, you may have to change how and when you complete your coursework.
 Make an extra effort to focus on class lectures and other course work without distractions.
 Maintain a schedule for yourself based on faculty instructions so you can keep on top of the work and meet submission dates and deadlines for all of your classes.